 Should You Create Idea Pins?

-Content creators, food bloggers, beauty bloggers, and home decor bloggers have initially been reluctant to create Idea Pins because they currently do not allow you to link back to your blog.
+Content creators, food bloggers, beauty bloggers, and home decor bloggers have initially been reluctant to create Idea Pins because they currently do not allow you to link to your blog.

 However, not all is lost.
 I’ve been creating Idea Pins since they launched in September 2020 (back then they launched as Story Pins).